LeetLLM

 Reach for continued pretraining when the domain has its own language that the base model under-serves:

-• long runbook or compliance documents
+• long compliance or protocol documents

 Good signals